RayaSatriatama/Remote-Item-Request-System-with-MPS-Distribution-MPS-Handli-and-Finger-Count-Detection-Using-OpenCV/README.md

-# Hand Recognition for MPS Handling and Distribution using OpenCV
+# Remote Item Request System with MPS Distribution and Finger Count Detection Using OpenCV

 This project is designed to recognize hand gestures using a webcam and Mediapipe's hand detection model, integrated with OpenCV.
 The program counts the number of fingers visible and sends this data over a serial communication interface (e.g., to control microcontroller-based systems).
 The program is optimized for real-time hand recognition and efficiently handles serial communication without repeated or redundant transmission of data.